minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

    installed only once.
 There is no need to install it each time you upgrade the MySQL package later.

    The Startup Item for MySQL is installed into /Library/StartupItems/MySQLCOM.
 (Before MySQL 4.1.2, the location was /Library/StartupItems/MySQL, but that collided with the MySQL Startup Item installed by Mac OS X Server.)
 Startup Item installation adds a variable MYSQLCOM=-YES- to the system configuration file /etc/hostconfig.
 If you want to disable the automatic startup of MySQL, simply change this variable to MYSQLCOM=-NO-.

    On Mac OS X Server, the default MySQL installation uses the variable MYSQL in the /etc/hostconfig file.
-The MySQL AB Startup Item installer disables this variable by setting it to MYSQL=-NO-.
-   This avoids boot time conflicts with the MYSQLCOM variable used by the  MySQL AB Startup Item.
+The MySQL Startup Item installer disables this variable by setting it to MYSQL=-NO-.
+This avoids boot time conflicts with the MYSQLCOM variable used by the MySQL Startup Item.
 However, it does not shut down a running MySQL server.
 You should do that yourself.

    After the installation, you can start up MySQL by running the following commands in a terminal window.
 You must have administrator privileges to perform this task.

    If you have installed the Startup Item, use this command: